Northern & Scottish Airways: Demise

 On 12 August 1937 Pearson formed one large airline called Scottish Airways.
 He brought in investment from LMS Railway, and from David MacBrayne, the Scottish ferry company which established Western Isles Airways as its investment tool.
 They brought N&SA and Highland Airways into the new airline.
 To avoid confusion with Scottish Airways the company was renamed Northern Airways Limited on 6 September 1937 and it became a non-functional holding company.
-The company was finally liquidated when British Airways merged with Imperial Airways in November 1939.

 On 2 August 1938 Northern Airways completely lost its identity, becoming the Southern Division of Scottish Airways, still based in Glasgow and with Nicholson still in charge.
-Northern Airways Ltd went into voluntary liquidation in November 1939.
+The company finally went into voluntary liquidation when British Airways merged with Imperial Airways in November 1939.

 On 1 February 1947, in the process of nationalising all British scheduled airlines, the new British European Airways (BEA) took over Scottish Airways, and on 30 September 1948 Nicholson was made redundant.
 He died in South Africa in 1950.